TITLE: All the Time in the World

 She has a day planner, a watch, an alarm clock, a daily routine, all tools to keep her life in order.

 Except time isn’t natural.
 Animals don’t use planners.
 Trees don’t wear watches.
 Fish don’t celebrate New Year’s Eve.
-Only humans chart the days ahead, which means they recognize someday, printed on a distant calendar, that their lives will end, and they’ll be gone.
+Only humans chart the days ahead, which means they alone suffer in a scheduled existence.
+They recognize someday, printed on a distant calendar, that their lives will unexpectedly end, and they’ll be gone.

 Deirdre thinks about her mother, a woman who uses her time well.
-There’s rarely a moment where Michelle Lyttle hasn’t locked herself in the drafty basement, beneath the light fixtures that blink and buzz, welding panels together, so her employer’s exploratory rover can withstand Mars’ frigid temperatures without cracking.
-[AT FIRST, I THOUGHT THIS WAS SET ON MARS.
-A MENTION OF SETTING EARLIER ON WOULD HELP THIS.]
+There’s rarely a moment where Michelle Lyttle hasn’t locked herself in the drafty basement, beneath the light fixtures that blink and buzz, welding panels together, so her exploratory vehicle can withstand Mars’ frigid temperatures without cracking.

 Michelle says being a good engineer requires hard work and vision.
 You cannot be afraid to get your hands dirty, to burn the tips with a soldering iron or give yourself a jolt as you test the live wire.
 But to be a great engineer, you need perseverance.
 And time.